Leonardo-Garzon-1995/npm-mastery-course/modules/01-fundamentals.md

 **Windows:**
 1. Download the installer from [nodejs.org](https://nodejs.org/)
 2. Run the installer
-3. Follow the installation wizard
+3. Follow the installation instructions
 4. Restart your terminal

 **macOS:**